IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

    An IETF network slice may use an abstract topology to describe intended underlay for connectivities between slice endpoints.
-Abstract topologies help the customer to configure network slices with shared resources amongst connections, and connections can be activated within the slice as needed.
+Abstract topologies help the customer to request network slices with shared resources amongst connections, and connections can be activated within the slice as needed.